-- A. Available to all half time or more employees who will reach age 55, on or before July 1st the year of the retirement request. - B. Recipients shall have completed a total of 15 years of service to the District. - C. Applicants shall submit a written resignation, resigning from their existing contract.
-Applicant for retirement must also apply and show evidence of application for allowance of retirement funding under IPERS.
-The resignation will be contingent upon approval by the Board for participation in the voluntary early retirement program. - D. Applicants may submit their application for the retirement program between July 1st, 8:00 a.m. through March 1st 4:00 p.m. during their last current school year of employment.
-Applicant must deliver the application to the Superintendent's office. - E. The Board will determine the maximum number of employees who may receive benefits for the year. - F. Voluntary early retirement benefits shall not be granted to any employee who is discharged for cause by the district, received notice of staff reduction, or notice of termination prior to submitting the request for acceptance of resignation, nor be on extended unpaid leave or professional leave of absence. - G. Employees are advised to seek independent advice with regard to legal, tax or financial consequences associated with any action taken by them under this policy. - H. The District will not discriminate against any employee on the basis of age, gender, race, color, creed, religion, national origin, or disability through the application or administration of this policy.
+A. Available to all halftime or more employees who will reach age 55, on or before July 1 the year of the retirement request.

+B. Recipients shall have completed a total of 15 years of service to the District.

+C. Applicants shall submit a written resignation, resigning from their existing contract.
+The resignation will be contingent upon approval by the Board for participation in the voluntary early retirement program.

+D. Applicants may submit their application for the retirement program between July 1, 8:00 a.m.
+April 1st 4:00 p.m. during their last current school year of employment.
+Applicant must deliver the application to the Superintendents office.

+E. The Board will determine the maximum number of employees who may receive benefits for the year.

+F. Voluntary early retirement benefits shall not be granted to any employee who is discharged for cause by the district, received notice of staff reduction, or notice of termination prior to submitting the request for acceptance of resignation, nor be on extended unpaid leave or professional leave of absence.

+G. Employees are advised to seek independent advice with regard to legal, tax or financial consequences associated with any action taken by them under this policy.

+H. The District will not discriminate against any employee on the basis of age, gender, race, color, creed, religion, national origin, or disability through the application or administration of this policy.